Medullary thyroid cancer: Markers

 While the increased serum concentration of calcitonin is not harmful, it is useful as a marker which can be tested in blood.

 A second marker, carcinoembryonic antigen (CEA), also produced by medullary thyroid carcinoma, is released into the blood and it is useful as a serum or blood tumor marker.
 In general, measurement of serum CEA is less sensitive than serum calcitonin for detecting the presence of a tumor, but has less minute to minute variability and is therefore useful as an indicator of tumor mass.

 Diagnosis

 Diagnosis is primarily performed via fine needle aspiration of the lesion of the thyroid to distinguish it from other types of thyroid lesions.
 Microscopic examination will show an amyloid stroma with hyperplasia of parafollicular cells.

-A recent Cochrane rystematic review assessed the diagnostic accuracy of basal and stimulated calcitonin for Medullary Thyroid Carcinoma.
+A recent Cochrane systematic review assessed the diagnostic accuracy of basal and stimulated calcitonin for Medullary Thyroid Carcinoma.
 Although both basal and combined basal and stimulated calcitonin testing presented high accuracy (sensitivity: between 82% and 100%; specificity: between 97.2% and 100%), these results had a high risk of bias due to design flaws of included studies.
 Overall, the value of routine testing of calcitonin for diagnosis and prognosis of Medullary Thyroid Carcinoma remains uncertain and questionable.